-Description The subjects comprise a single storey and attic detached bungalow.
-Accommodation Ground floor: Hall, two living rooms, kitchen, two bedrooms and bathroom.
-First floor: Bedroom.
-Gross internal floor area (sqm) 112 Neighbourhood and location The subjects are located in a sought after residential area within the popular town of Ayr .
-Surrounding properties are of a similar style and design.
+Neighbourhood and location The subjects are located in a residential area within the sought after town of Ayr.
+Surrounding properties are of a mixed style and design.
 There is a good range of amenities nearby.
 The subjects are accessed by way of an adopted road.

-Age 1955 Weather It was raining at time of inspection.
-Chimney stacks None
+Age 1922 ----- ------

+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimney head is of brick and rendered masonry construction.
+The chimney flashings are carried in lead.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Our inspection of the roof void was restricted due to boarding to the ceiling joists, the loft having being converted to form additional accommodation.
-There was a visual inspection from one eaves hatch.
-The roof is of pitched timber design being overlaid with clay Belgian tiles.
+Our inspection of the roof void was restricted to a head and shoulders inspection only due to thickly laid insulation and access restrictions.
+The roof is of pitched timber design being overlaid with natural slates.
 The roof incorporates a clay tile ridge detail.
-There are velux roof windows.
-These are of timber frame design incorporating double glazed unit.
+FLAT ROOF: The extension roofs are flat and covered with falt.
+The extension roofs are flat and covered with felt.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 It will be appreciated that the inspection was carried out during dry weather conditions.
 Sometimes defects in rainwater goods are only apparent during, or after heavy rainfall.
-The gutters and downpipes are of uPVC and cast-iron construction.
+The gutters and downpipes are of uPVC construction.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls measure approximately 300 millimetres in thickness and are of cavity construction finished in brick and render externally.
-The front elevation is stone effect masonry.
-Windows, external doors and Internal and external doors were opened and closed where keys joinery were available.
+The main walls measure approximately 300 millimetres in thickness and are understood to be of solid brick construction finished in brick and render externally.
+The extension walls appear to be cavity brick construction.

+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
+It should be appreciated that double glazed sealed units do have a limited life expectancy, and defective seals can lead to condensation between the panes, necessitating in the replacement of the unit.
+This can sometimes only be obvious during adverse weather conditions.
 The windows are of uPVC design incorporating double glazed units.
-The doors are of uPVC and timber framed design.
-The front door is uPVC double glazed.
+The doors are of uPVC framed design incorporating double glazed units.
+Eaves details are carried in timber.

-The rear door is timber single glazed.

-Eaves details are carried in uPVC.

 External decorations Visually inspected.
+The external joinery is finished in paint coatings.
 The external walls are finished in paint coatings.

-Conservatories / porches None Conservatories / porenes Communal areas None Garages and permanent outbuildings Visually inspected. outounungs There is a detached single car garage The walls are of masonry construction located under a pitched roof overlaid in a mineral felt. r Outside areas and boundaries Visually inspected.
-The property benefits from private garden grounds to the front year The property benefits from private garden grounds to the front, rear and side.
-The driveway is laid in gravel.
-There are single brick boundary walls.
+Conservatories / porches None Communal areas None

+Garages and permanent outbuildings Only permanent outbuildings are included. --------------------------------------- ---

+Outside areas and boundaries Visually inspected.
+The property benefits from private garden grounds to the front, rear and side.
+The driveway is laid in monoblock.
+The garden grounds are bounded in fencing, hedges and masonry walls.

 Ceilings Visually inspected from floor level.
-Ceilings within the property are of plasterboard. demings within the property are of phasterboard.
+Ceilings within the property are of plasterboard and lath/plaster.

 Internal walls Visually inspected from floor level.
-Hoing a maisture meter vialle viere vandemby test of feet Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are of solid masonry and stud design being lined with plasterboard.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+The internal walls are mostly of solid masonry.